BuickSalesman/learnings-journal/README.md

 I thought the most interesting thing about this was the neat little hack of saying if i == len(word), the full word we are serching for must be in the grid.
 At first this didn't make sense to me, but it's just the nature of recursion.
 If the length of our word is 3, and we have turned three letters on the board into "#", after we turn that last letter into a "#" and recurse lower, the index WOULD be equal to the length of the word, and so we know that since there are 3 letters in the word, and we have changed 3 letters on the board to "#", then we must have found our word.
 This is the simplest thing to do as a base case, and we can avoid saving into memory which letter we have already found.

 To summarize:

 	if i == len(word):
  		return True

+This True bubbles up all the way to the very first recursion call, so if a single call every results in True, the whole shebang results in True.
+If we never find a True, we just have to return False in our parent Word Search function.

+So we have to call this function at least once on every letter in the grid, meaning we have to do a nested loop.
+The first loop iterates over each row in board, and then second loop iterates over each column in that row in board.
+If any of those dfs' return True, the whole thing is true.
+Otherwise, we return False when we are done looping.

+To sumamrize:

+	for r in range(len(board)):
+ 		for c in range(len(board[0])): if dfs(r, c, 0):
+      				return True

+   	return False

+Not too bad of a question once you identify the conditionals that determine if a result of a call is true or false!
+Hopefully next time I tackle this problem I will have much easier time solving it!

 # 27/05/25 -